 From practical point of view, economics plays a very important role.
-The perfect concrete mixtures with bacteria would be one(s) that do not enhance cost significantly with the inclusion of bacteria,but gnificantly improve the compressive strength and reduce the permeability.
+The perfect concrete mixtures with bacteria would be one(s) that do not enhance cost significantly with the inclusion of bacteria, but significantly improve the compressive strength and reduce the permeability.
 Keeping this parameter in mind, the concrete mixtures at Sr.No.
-3 and 7were found to be optimum.
+3,9,11,15 and 17 were found to be optimum.
 The reason for selection of these mixtures is due to the following reasons:

 - a.
-Decrease in percentage of permeability.It indicates improvement in concrete quality. - b. (microstructure), thereby increasing the life of structure. - c.
+Decrease in percentage of permeability.It indicates improvement in concrete quality (microstructure), thereby increasing the life of structure - b.
 Economically viable with respect to cost.
-The mixture at Sr. No. 3 has cost increase of 6.92%, Sr. No. 7 has cost decrease of -0.49%. - d.
-Concrete have high compressive strength, therefore, marginally negative compressive strength - e. mixtures have been considered.
+The mixture at Sr. No. 3 has cost increase of 6.92%, Sr. No. 9 has cost decrease of -0.49%, Sr. No. 11 has cost increase of 19.08% Sr. No. 15 has cost decrease of -7.89% and Sr. No. 17 has cost increase of 11.68%. - c.
+Concrete have high compressive strength, therefore, marginally negative compressive strength mixtures have been considered.

 It is known that there exists an inverse relationship between permeability and durability of concrete.

-permeability of concrete will increase the durability of the same and vice versa.
+The decrease in permeability of concrete will increase the durability of the same and vice versa.
 In our case, the decrease in permeability by using bacteria, fly ash and silica fumes in the specific quantities has been around 50% and more in all the selected samples.
 While the exact increase in life of concrete in number of years with decrease in permeability has not been established, still research in this field is in progress.

-But it has been studied for high performance concrete by Cusson et al., (2012) that the service life of oncrete bridge decks can increase over 100 years with low permeability high performance concrete as compared to only 20 years for normal concrete decks.
-The permeability for such concrete reduced nearly 30% from the control concrete thus giving favourable results.
+But it has been studied for high performance concrete by Cusson et al., (2012) that the service life of concrete bridge decks can increase over 100 years with low permeability high performance concrete as compared to only 20 years for normal concrete decks.
+The permeability for such concrete reduced nearly 30% from the control concrete thus giving favourableresults.
 In respect to the cost, it was concluded by Jonkers et al., (2012) that if the bacteria adds 50% to the concrete cost, it would increase the total cost of construction by around 1 to 2% which will be much less than the maintenance costs incurred.
-It was also concluded that the bacteria could remain dormant spore for a period up to 50 years without water,w hich can again become active upon receiving optimum conditions for its revival and growth which would be beneficial for enhancing the durability by reducing the permeability through calcite production.
+It was also concluded that the bacteria could remain as dormant spore for a period upto 50 years without mediaor water, which can again become active upon receiving optimum conditions for its revival and growth which would be beneficial for enhancing the durability by reducing the permeability through calcite production.

-The benefit/cost ratio for the samples selected above (Sr .No.
-3 and 7) is given in Table 4.3 wherein,
+The benefit/cost ratio for the samples selected above (Sr.No.
+3, 9, 11, 15 and 17) is given in Table 4.3 wherein, concreteForcompressive strength:

-- A: Value of specific property for mixture (from previous Tables) - B: Improvement of value with respect to control concrete for compressive strength:
+- A: Value of specific property for mixture (from previous Tables 4.4, 4.5, 4.6 and 4.7) - B: Improvement of value with respect to control